rustersai/yangon/README.md

 // Note: Only accepts 0 or 1 string literal
 ```

-## Documentation

-Full API documentation is coming soon to docs.rs.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.